What is a “Discount Factor”?

 Key Learning Points

-- A discount factor is a weighting factor that helps convert future values into the present
+- A discount factor is a weighting factor that helps convert future values into present values

-- The decimal value of the discount factor gets smaller, as we go along from year 1 to 10 due to the effect of compounding that builds over time
+- The decimal value of the discount factor gets smaller, as we go along from year 1 to 5 due to the effect of compounding that builds over time.

 Discount Factor – Formula

-If we are given the discount rate (%) then we can use the aforesaid formula in an excel spreadsheet to calculate the discount factor for each period (for example, years 1 to 10).
+If we are given the discount rate (%) then we can use the aforesaid formula in an Excel spreadsheet to calculate the discount factor for each period (for example, years 1 to 5).

 Discounting cash flows enables the investor to assess the opportunity cost of undertaking the investment and take into account the time value of money, financing structure, and the risks involved in investing in a particular company vis-à-visor relative to the market.

-Given below is an example, where we first calculate a discount factor for each year (period 1 to 10) and then multiply the same by the undiscounted cash flow value in that year to discount it back to its present value.
-You will notice that the decimal value of the discount factor gets smaller, as we go along from year 1 to 10.
+Given below is an example, where we first calculate a discount factor for each year (yearsperiod 1 to 5) and then multiply the same by the undiscounted cash flow value in that year to discount it back to its present value.
+You will notice that the decimal value of the discount factor gets smaller, as we go along from year 1 to 5.
 This is due to the effect of compounding that builds over time.